stasi815/Shippd-CSS/README.md

   - [x] Defined a card style
   - [x] Stretch: Your card style includes some extra features like image and footer, dark or light style.
 - Uses SASS
-  - [ ] Stretch: use @import to bring all files together into a single css file.
   - [x] Stretch: Use @for to automate one or more processes
 - Web components
-  - [ ] You have at least one web component
+  - [x] You have at least one web component
-  - [ ] Document your web component
+  - [x] Document your web component